 Barker-Karpis Gang (1931-1935) – Kate “Ma” Barker and her sons, Herman, Lloyd, Arthur, and Fred teamed up with Alvin Karpis and several other criminals, who terrorized the Midwest and reached the position of Public Enemy #1 on the FBI “Most Wanted List.”

-George Kelly Barnes, aka: George “Machine Gun” Kelly (1900-1954) – A notorious Prohibition-era criminal, his crimes included bootlegging, armed robbery and, most prominently, kidnapping.
-He spent some time in Alcatraz before dying of a heart attack at Leavenworth Federal Prison, Kansas on July 18, 1954.
+George Kelly Barnes, aka George “Machine Gun” Kelly (1900-1954) – A notorious Prohibition-era criminal, his crimes included bootlegging, armed robbery, and, most prominently, kidnapping.
+He spent some time in Alcatraz before dying of a heart attack at Leavenworth Federal Prison, Kansas, on July 18, 1954.

 Barrow Gang (1932-1934) – Well known outlaws, robbers, and criminals who traveled the Midwest and Texas during the Great Depression, the gang included Clyde Barrow and his girlfriend, Bonnie Parker, Marvin “Buck” Barrow and his wife, Blanche, W.D.
 Jones, Henry Methvin, Raymond Hamilton, Joe Palmer, and Mary O’Dare.
-Though the gang was best known for multiple banks they robbed, they actually preferred to rob small stores and gas stations.
-During their two year spree, they killed at least nine law officers and were thought to have killed others.
+Though the gang was best known for the multiple banks they robbed, they preferred to rob small stores and gas stations.
+During their two-year spree, they killed at least nine law officers and were thought to have killed others.

 Bennie Iva “Blanche” Caldwell Barrow (1911-1988) – The wife of Marvin “Buck” Barrow and a member of the Barrow Gang.